Mongolia Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Mongolia has strict penalties including lengthy imprisonment
+- Narcotics and illegal drugs - strict penalties including imprisonment

 Restricted Items